duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ### Process Location

-location of a process image will depend on the memory managemnt scheem being used
+location of a process image will depend on the memory management scheme being used

 At any given time parts of the process image can be both in the main and secondary memory